defijs/codemirror-binder/README.md

 ### Configuration

-The function accepts one argument: configuration object which is passed to internal call of ``CodeMirror.fromTextArea``.
-Read the documentation to CodeMirror for more info.
+The function accepts one argument: configuration object which is passed into internal call of ``CodeMirror.fromTextArea``.
+Read the CodeMirror documentation for more info.

 ```js
 this.bindNode('code', node, codeMirror({